Top places to live in Kent Deal

 Definitely one that’s on the up-and-up.
 While recent years have brought artists, gentrifiers and Londoners aplenty there’s still a salty-old-sea dog ruggedness about the place.
 Think trendy coffee shops alongside higgledy-piggledy seafront houses.
 Part of our Top 200 Places to Live series.

 Located on the south Kent coast between Ramsgate and Dover, Deal is a worthy contender for being one of the coolest beach towns in the county.
 Think colourful buildings, seafront promenade, lots of indie shops, antique stores and handsome Georgian properties in the sought after conservation area.

 No shortage in fine-food options here.
 Technically closer to France than London, it should come as no surprise that there is a deli in Deal selling a mouth-watering selection of French cheeses, olives, cold meats, freshly baked breads and quiches – called the No Name Shop.

 Looking for the best brunch in town?
 Don’t miss this fab eaterie at the end of Deal’s iconic pier with beautiful water views, Deal Pier Kitchen.

-Alternatively, head to Pop Up Café further down the High Street, known for its specialty coffee and freshly baked sourdough bread.
+Alternatively, head to 81 Beach Street, a fine-dining restaurant by the beach who have some of the best local produce and suppliers.
 Want to push the boat (and waistline) out?
 Then book a table at Frog&Scot, a French bistro situated in the heart of Deal.
 Or we also love Victuals & Co for cool, contemporary dining.

 Do not miss the Hoxton Store to browse a wide range of fabulous home wear items, including Moorish rugs and brightly-coloured velvet cushions, plus they are also specialists in Vintage style lighting and components so you can create your own unique lighting arrangements.